RippeLab/ALT-FISH/README.md

 # Script 2: Telosegment-cytosegment toolkit
-The working principle and output is the similar as for script 1 (see above).
-However, this script is limited to 3 channel images, where one channel constitutes a nuclear staining (for nucleus segmentation), another one provides a cytoplasm marker (for cell segmentation) and a third channel corresponds to the channel where spot segmentation is carried out (e.g., ALT-FISH signal).
-It will segment nuclei and cytoplasm
+The working principle and output format is similar to script 1 (see above).
+However, the functionality is limited to 3 channel images, where one channel constitutes a nuclear staining (for nucleus segmentation), another one provides a cytoplasm marker (for cell segmentation) and a third channel corresponds to the channel where spot segmentation is carried out (e.g., ALT-FISH signal).
+The script segments the nucleus and cytoplasm area of each cell in 2D, followed by the quantification of spot numbers and features in these areas.
+Spot detection and segmentation stringenies for nuclei and cytoplasmic areas can be adjusted separately (see comments within the script for details).
+Moreover, the script provides means for automatically removing border cells (recommended) and segmentation artifacts (e.g.,faulty matching of cytoplasmic and nuclear masks).

 ### Additional Requirements